NSHipster/articles/2014-11-17-uiprintinteractioncontroller.md

 Through four different properties of `UIPrintInteractionController`, you can select the level of control (and complexity) you want for your content.

-> 1. `printingItem` _`AnyObject!`_ or `printingItems` _`[AnyObject]!`_: At the most basic level, the controller simply takes content that is already printable (images and PDFs) and sends them to the printer.
+> 1. `printingItem` _`Any?`_ or `printingItems` _`[Any]?`_: At the most basic level, the controller simply takes content that is already printable (images and PDFs) and sends them to the printer.
-> 2. `printFormatter` _`UIPrintFormatter`_: At the next level, you can use a `UIPrintFormatter` subclass to format content inside your application, then hand the formatter off to the `UIPrintInteractionController`.
+> 2. `printFormatter` _`UIPrintFormatter?`_: At the next level, you can use a `UIPrintFormatter` subclass to format content inside your application, then hand the formatter off to the `UIPrintInteractionController`.
 You have some control over the format, and the printing API largely takes care of the rest.
-> 3. `printPageRenderer` _`UIPrintPageRenderer`_: At the highest level, you can create a custom subclass of `UIPrintPageRenderer`, combining page formatters and your own drawing routines for headers, footers, and page content.
+> 3. `printPageRenderer` _`UIPrintPageRenderer?`_: At the highest level, you can create a custom subclass of `UIPrintPageRenderer`, combining page formatters and your own drawing routines for headers, footers, and page content.

 Since Thanksgiving (my favorite holiday) is around the corner, to illustrate these properties we'll add printing to different screens of a hypothetical app for Thanksgiving recipes.